-Dr. Jody Clay-Warner, Meigs Professor of Sociology (view Dr. Clay-Warner's Meigs video) is also Director of the Criminal Justice Studies Program.
-She has been at the University of Georgia since 1998 and received a Ph.D. in Sociology from Emory University in 1997.
-Her specialty areas include social psychology, criminology, and gender.
+Dr. Jody Clay-Warner, Meigs Professor of Sociology (view Dr. Clay-Warner's Meigs video), has been at the University of Georgia since 1998.
+She received a Ph.D. in Sociology from Emory University, and her specialty areas include social psychology, criminology, and gender.

 The overarching goal of her research is to understand responses to injustice.
 Dr. Clay-Warner is the co-director of the Laboratory for the Study of Social Interaction (LASSI) where she is currently conducting a NSF-sponsored research study examining the ways in which different standards of justice affect emotional and behavioral responses to advantageous injustice (with co-PIs Dawn Robinson and Lynn Smith-Lovin).
 She and colleague Dawn Robinson are also completing work on a NSF-sponsored study of emotion measurement with the goal of developing techniques suitable for measuring emotion in dynamic interactions.
 Finally, Dr. Clay-Warner studies criminal victimization, which is a common but extreme form of injustice.
-Here she has focused primarily on sexual victimization, with an emphasis on reporting and resistance behaviors.
-Currently, she is examining the ways in which victimization affects criminal risk behaviors and routine activities (with Jackson Bunch and Jennifer McMahon-Howard) and is developing a research project on the role of fear and anger in sexual revictimization.
+Here she has focused on sexual victimization, with an emphasis on reporting and resistance behaviors.
+Currently, she is examining the ways in which the experience of different forms of criminal victimization affects future victimization risk (with Jackson Bunch and Jennifer McMahon-Howard) and is developing a research project on the role of fear and anger in revictimization.

 - Ph.D., Sociology, Emory University, 1997